testing-library/eslint-plugin-testing-library/docs/rules/no-await-sync-query.md

 # Disallow unnecessary `await` for sync queries (no-await-sync-query)

-Please describe the origin of the rule here.
+TODO: Please describe the origin of the rule here.

 ## Rule Details